islamux/ai-search/README.md

    ./setup_ai_keys.sh
    ```
    Replace `YOUR_KEY_HERE` with your actual API keys in the opened file.
+   Note: The `ai_search.sh` script may contain a DeepSeek API key for testing purposes.
+It is highly recommended to replace this with your own API key, as the provided key may not be active or work for all users.
 3. **Make scripts executable:**
    ```bash
    chmod +x ai_search.sh setup_ai_keys.sh